 Fertilizing annually is especially important to encourage growth in small trees, though old, established trees can sometimes skip a year.

-When fertilization isn’t appropriate
+When deep root fertilization isn’t appropriate

 It’s worth noting that fertilization isn’t right for every tree.

 In the summer, the winter, and when the tree is recovering from drought and certain health issues, we don’t typically recommend fertilization.
 Newly planted trees, meanwhile, don’t benefit very much from fertilization—they need time to establish their roots before they enter a period of more rapid growth.